haiwen/seafile-admin-docs/manual/deploy/README.md

 # Deploying Seafile

-We provide two ways to deploy Seafile services.
-Since version 8.0, **Docker is the recommended way**.
+We provide two ways to deploy Seafile services. **Docker is the recommended way**.
+Since version 12.0, binary based deployment for community edition is deprecated and will not be supported in a future release.

 * Using [Docker](../docker/deploy_seafile_with_docker.md)
 * Manually installing Seafile and setting up database, memcached and Nginx/Apache.
 See the following section.